ashisa/ashisa.github.io/_posts/2020-03-22-using-unitty-to-automate-tasks.md

 ```
 <scriptname> <resource group name> <vm name>
 ```

-If you decide to use the script route, you will need to add the script to the image and build UniTTY with the following diretives in the Dockerfile -
+If you decide to use the script route, you will need to add the script to the image and build _UniTTY_ with the following diretives in the Dockerfile -
 ```
 # Downloading the script from GitHub
 RUN curl https://raw.githubusercontent.com/ashisa/unitty/master/script-cmd/azurecli-script.sh -o ~/azurecli-script.sh \
   && chmod a+x ~/azurecli-script.sh

 # Running the script as CMD
-CMD [ "/usr/bin/gotty", "--permit-arguments", "~/azurecli-script.sh" ]
+CMD [ "/usr/bin/gotty", "--permit-arguments", "/root/azurecli-script.sh" ]
 ```
+An exmaple is available at [https://github.com/ashisa/unitty/tree/master/script-cmd](https://github.com/ashisa/unitty/tree/master/script-cmd).
+You can clone the repo and make changes to the script as you wish.

 Build the image -
 ```
 docker build -t ashisa/unitty-script .